 In 1941, the Fairmont Rubber Company was using the factory to store rubber “in case there should be a shortage of supplies among the rubber manufacturers of Canada.”
 This was a short-term matter.
 After that, the building lay empty.
-The manager of the property at that time was the Northern Woodstock Company of Toronto – a Mr. Clifford was the manager in 1943.
-It was in charge of all leasing arrangements for this property, although it never occupied the premises.
+The manager of the property at that time was the Northern Woodstock Company of Toronto – Mr. Clifford was the manager in 1943.
+It oversaw all leasing arrangements for this property, although it never occupied the premises.

 In April 1943, part of the plant was being used to store wool.
-Young men from St. Stanislaus unloaded one hundred railroad cars.
+Young men from St. Stanislaus unloaded one hundred railroad cars of it.
 Another part of the building had been taken over in February by Dominion Rubber, a company that also was known for producing rubber footwear.
 However, they were using it as a research facility.
 By 1948, Dominion Rubber was still using it as its research lab.
-It was also sharing its premises, not with wool but with the Merchants’ Rubber Company.
+It also shared its premises with the Merchants’ Rubber Company.
 Merchants’ was using the building as a storage warehouse.